loomio/loomio-docs/oric/src/for-success.md

 ---
 ## When should we use a proposal instead of a poll?

-Use a proposal to gain approval for something where there's only really one option on the table.
-For example, you might use a proposal to gain approval:
+Proposals are best when there's only really one option on the table.
+For example, you might use a proposal to agree:

 * to lodge a funding application
-* for the new terms of a lease
+* on the new terms of a lease
-* for annual financial statements
+* to approve the annual financial statements
 * to form a subcommittee
-* for putting a resolution to members
+* to put a special resolution to members
-* for the strategic plan
+* on a shift in strategic direction
 * to invite a guest to a board meeting
-* of the choice of candidate for CEO
+* to recruit the preferred candidate for CEO
 * to accept an insurance quotation